March 12, 2020

 14. What kind of personal health information can we ask employees for?

-Even in the context of a response to COVID-19 or other pandemic, there are likely very few circumstances in which you require an employee’s detailed health information.
+Even in the context of a response to COVID-19 or other pandemics, there are likely very few circumstances in which you require an employee’s detailed health information.
 Personal health information is highly sensitive and inherently private, though that privacy isn’t absolute.

 15. Can – or must – we disclose any employee personal information to anyone else?

 It depends who’s asking.
-Generally, privacy laws and best practices obligate employers to keep any personal information about employees (or others) confidential, and to only disclose it to a third party when required to do so by law.
+Generally, privacy laws and best practices obligate employers to keep any personal information about employees (or others) confidential and to only disclose it to a third party when required to do so by law.
 In the context of a pandemic, provincial chief medical or health officers (CMO) have certain powers to compel information, not just about an infected (or potentially infected) employee but any employee for the purpose of contact tracing.
 For example, if a CMO demands you disclose the name and contact details about any infected employee, the CMO might then require you to disclose the names and contact details of all employees that work at the same site, even if not infected or symptomatic, for the purpose of tracking contact with the infected employee.
 If you receive a request from a CMO to disclose any personal employee information ask the CMO to put the request in writing that specifies the authority by which they are requesting you to disclose the information.